Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations

 There are several expected deviations between the distribution of recovered MES and the injected $S/N_\mathrm{exp}$.
 By far the largest source of variation is crowding.
 As seen from Figure \ref{fig:crowding}, the crowding for a source at a given magnitude typically varies by a factor of 2-4.
 Our $S/N_\mathrm{exp}$ value doesn't take this variation into account and instead only considers the average crowding as a function of magnitude.
 There are smaller effects as well.
 For instance, our estimate of the noise is not exact, and should be considered with measurement error, such that the typical variance of the MES may be greater than or less than 1, as opposed to the formulation in section \ref{sec:pipeline}.
-The net result of these effects is to ``smear" the distribution of recovered MES, and, at least in the case of crowding, results in a lower average MES compared to $S/N_\mathrm{exp}$.
+The net result of these effects is to ``smear" the distribution of recovered MES, and typically results in a lower average MES compared to $S/N_\mathrm{exp}$.

-Because of these differences and because $S/N_\mathrm{exp}$ represents an average star rather than individual sources, $S/N_\mathrm{exp}$ should not be considered as a detection statistic itself but as a term that is input into our overall detection model.
-Thus, $S/N_\mathrm{exp}$ is not necessarily the average MES or even the expected MES for a given transit signal.
-Sources with higher $S/N_\mathrm{exp}$ have a higher probability of being detected, but due to effects described above, that probability never reaches 100\%.
-The purpose of our detection model then is to marginalize over any of these secondary parameters to give a probability, $p_\mathrm{det}$, that a transiting signal with a given $S/N_\mathrm{exp}$ is detected.
-We model this probability as a generalized logistic function of the form,

-where $x=S/N_\mathrm{exp}$ and $C$, $x_0$, $\alpha$, $\beta$, and $\gamma$ are free parameters.